MicrosoftDocs/sql-docs/docs/reporting-services/create-a-data-driven-subscription-ssrs-tutorial.md

 -   A shared folder for which you have write permissions.
 The shared folder must be accessible over a network connection.

 **Estimated time to complete the tutorial:** 30 minutes.
-An additional 30 minutes if you haven't completed the basic report tutorial.
+An extra 30 minutes if you need to complete the basic report tutorial.

 ## Related content